Week two of the CYL Small Projects Series and it’s time to clear your kitchen clutter!

 The key is to not pull your whole kitchen apart and run out of time!
-The benefit of clearing in small areas is not creating a bigger mess than when you started.
+The benefit of clearing in small areas is that you won’t be stuck with a bigger mess than when you started.

-Living around the extra mess you created trying to clear space is sure to frustrate you and prolong your efforts even more.
+Because living around that extra mess you created is sure to frustrate you and prolong your efforts even more.

 Commit to small.
 Finish your project.
 Consistency is key!

 While removing the excess is a non-negotiable to clearing your life, it’s not the only step.
-You need to understand how your kitchen became cluttered and what changes to commit to moving forward.
+It’s time to understand how your kitchen became cluttered and what changes to commit to moving forward.

 Keep reading for key insights into how to keep your kitchen clutter-free.

-1. You hold onto kitchen wares that you don’t need or use
+1. Holding onto kitchen wares that you don’t need or use

 Kitchen supplies are a common gift traded between friends and family.
 If you don’t keep your cupboards and drawers in check, it’s easy to collect multiples or unitaskers that barely see the light of day.